José Vasconcelos

 José Vasconcelos Calderón (28 February 1882 – 30 June 1959), called the "cultural caudillo" of the Mexican Revolution, was an important Mexican writer, philosopher, and politician.
 He is one of the most influential and controversial personalities in the development of modern Mexico.
 His philosophy of the "cosmic race" affected all aspects of Mexican sociocultural, political, and economic policies.

 Early life

 Vasconcelos was born in Oaxaca, Oaxaca, on February 28, 1882, the son of a customs official.
 José's mother, a pious Catholic, died when José was 16.
 The family moved to the border town of Piedras Negras, Coahuila, where he grew up attending school in Eagle Pass, Texas.
 He became bilingual in English and Spanish, which opened doors to the English-speaking world.
 The family also lived in Campeche while the northern border area was unstable.
-His time in living on the Texas border likely contributed to fostering his idea of the Mexican "cosmic race" and rejection of Anglo culture.
+His time living on the Texas border likely contributed to fostering his idea of the Mexican "cosmic race" and rejection of Anglo culture.